<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Paul and I faced this decision when our washer died on us.

-I called a washer repair place in the yellow pages and they estimated it would be at least $150.
-We decided to purchase a new washer instead of repair the old one because we did not know how much longer it would last and thought we could find a new one for about $100 more than the repair cost.
+I called a washer repair place in the Yellow Pages and they estimated it would be at least $150.
+We decided to purchase a new washer instead of repairing the old one because we did not know how much longer it would last and thought we could find a new one for about $100 more than the repair cost.

 I did have a vacuum cleaner repaired once here in Texas, and the cost was only $14 for a new belt and a cleaning of the system.
 Repairing is possible, but does not appear to be as logical a choice in our decision-making as it used to be due to the high cost and uncertainty of new appliance durability.